codebotx/cbrtl/content/posts/qtree.md

 ### Image Data Compression

-We import the `compressImageData` function from the `qdtree.js` file.
+Now, let's get to the fun part - compressing images.
+We import the `compressImageData` function from the qdtree.js file.
 This function takes the image data and the compression factor as the input and returns the quadtree.
 The **height of the tree** is calculated by taking the log of the number of pixels in the image and dividing it by the log of 4.
 The log of 4 is 2, and the log of the number of pixels is the height of the tree.
 The height of the tree is then rounded down to the nearest integer.
 The tree is then created using the `createQTreeOfHeight` function that takes the height of the tree and the **bounding box** as the input and returns the quadtree.

 **qdtree.js**
 ```js